Shawn Mondragon

 Baritone

 Matt started off as a somewhat musical child in Detroit, Michigan.
 He began playing instruments at the age of five.
 Since then, he has learned to play: the Piano, Flute, Trumpet, French horn, Baritone Horn, Guitar and Banjo (Matt's kind of a one man band).
 He left his hometown of Detroit when he was twenty two and moved to Albuquerque, NM, and got married to his lovely wife Marianne.
 Matt's interest in Barbershop was sparked after seeing, what has come to be on of his favorite movies," The Music Man."
 He revealed to his wife how impressed he was with the Barbershop Quartet in the film.
 His wife's boss, a Barbershopper, was trying to get him to visit a Tuesday night "New Mexi-chord's" chorus rehearsal.
 Matt's wife overheard the conversation and made sure that he went.
 She attended with Matt at his first rehearsal.
 From that night on, he was hooked.
 Within three weeks, he was asked to sing in his first quartet, "Harmony Prescription," and has not been without a quartet since.
 His next quartet of four years, placing as high as fourth place was the "Delivery Boys."
 After bouncing around a couple of non-competing quartets, he became the new Baritone for the "Lords of the West."
 This was his first quartet with Shawn Mondragon.
 "The Lords" were a group for almost four years, until Shawn and Greg, two of the members, moved to other states at the same time.
 That year, one of the Societies most beloved quartets, "Bank Street," parted ways.
 Matt and Shawn were approached by the former Bass of "Bank Street," Farris Collins, and asked if they would like to sing in a quartet.
 The Director of the "New Mexi-chords," Darren Pretzel, was contacted to be the Tenor.
 With only four weeks of long distance rehearsal, "Distinction" won the RMD Competition in 2000, and remained a quartet for two years.
 Matt is lucky to have a loving wife, Marianne, that is incredibly supportive of his chosen "Sport" of Barbershop, and has two awesome kids Genevieve and Joshua, who are very involved in music and have both attended the "Duke City Chorus Youth Harmony Camp."
-His daughter ,Genevieve, even has her own young women's quartet called "Once Upon a Time".
-Matt can be found at almost any time consuming the local fare of Green chile in some form or other.
-This has been an addiction for so long that he finally found a job spreading the Gospel according to chile, to the whole state of Texas.
-Matt works for "Bueno Foods" in Albuquerque.
-So, if you are feeling a little down and need some spice in your life, Matt has your chile hook up!
+His daughter ,Genevieve, even has her own young women's quartet named "How We Met".
+Matt

 Back to Main